 Contemporary work across all media: paintings, prints, photographs, sculpture, furniture, toys, clothing, jewelry, accessories, and more.
 Additionally, some of our filmmaking, animation, and multimedia students sell DVDs of their work.

 Pretty much!
 Eighty percent of every dollar goes directly into the pockets of the artists and the remaining twenty percent covers the cost of producing the event.
 All additional donations made at checkout or proceeds from the Art Sale Altruists Club are dedicated to the MCAD Art Sale Endowed Scholarship fund.
 Any additional proceeds from the event are dedicated to the NOW Scholarship program to immediately benefit current students in the form of tuition assistance.
-In 2012, the MCAD Art Sale distributed $231,000 to artists and $46,000 to MCAD scholarships.

 No. Artists earn from the sales of their own work.